Customizable Select Element (Explainer)

 must also be applied to the select::picker(select)

 pseudo-element in order to opt in the picker popup element.
-Previously proposed opt-ins included a new tag name, an additional HTML attribute, and the presence of a child <button>
+Previously proposed opt-ins included:

 .